ninamikulin/ncompanyms/README.md

 ## About

-CompanyCMS is a simple CRUD website made with Laravel 6 that allows users to create an account/profile, add a company and company employees.
+CompanyCMS is a simple CRUD website made with Laravel 6 that allows users to create an account add companies and manage company employees.

    * Basic Laravel login is used for creating accounts and authenticating users.
    * Users can view, create, edit and delete their companies and employees.
 The admin of the website can view, edit and delete all companies and employees.
    * Laravel's auth middleware is used for checking if the user is authenticated.
+  * A policy is used to verify is a user has permissions to access company and employee information.
    * A simple search for companies and employees has been implemented.
-   * There are 5 main categories for articles (random, training, nutrition, grooming), eloquent relationships are created accordingly.

 ## Basic Laravel Auth